qiuyue1993/Notes/CVPR2020/Reading list.md

 - Counterfactual Vision and Language Learning (**Oral**)

+Existing problem: It is particularly remarkable that this success has been achieved on the basis of comparatively small datasets, given the scale of the problem.
+One explanation is that this has been accomplished partly by exploiting bias in the datasets rather than developing deeper multi-modal reasoning.
+This fundamentally limits the generalization of the method, and thus its practical applicability.

+Propose: We propose a method that addresses this problem by introducing counterfactuals in the training.
+In doing so we leverage structural causal models for counterfactual evaluation to formulate alternatives, for instance, questions that could be asked of the same image set.
+We encourage the model to reason about “what the answer could be about a counterfactual image or question”.

+Result: We show that simulating plausible alternative training data through this process results in better generalization.

 - Learning Unseen Concepts via Hierarchical Decomposition and Composition

 - 12-in-1:Multi-Task Vision and Language Representation Learning